Heat-Miser/pastebin_dumper/README.md

 # pastebin_dumper

-A script used to automatically download freshly created Pastebin pasties
+A django app used to automatically download freshly created Pastebin pasties

-### Requirements

-celery for python

-redis as broker for celery